Local and Equal

 Local government plays an important role in all our lives: it provides vital care and social services, influences economic development in our neighbourhoods and is a vital part of the UK’s democratic system.

 Local and Equal – does local government work for women? is a year long commission by the Fawcett Society and Local Government Information Unit (LGIU) to answer this question.
 The commission is now closed- please check back for a full report this summer.

-The commission is jointly chaired by Dame Margaret Hodge MP and Cllr Gillian Keegan, Director of Women2Win, alongside a host of expert commissioners with expertise in local government, women and BAME political representation and devolution.
+The commission was jointly chaired by Dame Margaret Hodge MP and Cllr Gillian Keegan, Director of Women2Win, alongside a host of expert commissioners with expertise in local government, women and BAME political representation and devolution.
 We are grateful to the Barrow Cadbury Trust for the funding of this commission.